An EV is a shortened acronym for an electric vehicle. EVs are vehicles that are either partially or fully powered on electric power.

 There are two main types of electric vehicles (EV); fully electric and plug-in hybrids:

-Compared to an internal combustion engine, battery electric vehicles have approximately 99% fewer moving parts that need maintenance.
+Compared to an internal combustion engine, battery powered electric vehicles have approximately 99% fewer moving parts that need maintenance.

 Advantages of a BEV: